 Making scholarly publishing work for science in the digital era

 In the first half of 2020, the Council developed a draft discussion paper that presents an initial analysis of the scholarly publishing system and its consequences, and a set of draft principles.
 Drafting was informed by a diverse scoping group (see list below) from the scientific community, and the draft paper was reviewed by an international group of reviewers.
-The draft paper is intended as background to a series of online discussions within the ISC membership that are being planned for September – November 2020.
-These discussions will seek further input and, ultimately, consensus within the ISC community about the extent to which publishing regimes and current trends serve the needs of science, whether and what change may be needed, and to agree on a way forward in a plan for action to achieve reform.
+The draft paper was intended as background to a series of online discussions within the ISC membership that took place in September 2020.
+These discussions sought further input and, ultimately, consensus within the ISC community about the extent to which publishing regimes and current trends serve the needs of science, whether and what change may be needed, and provided an opportunity to discuss a way forward for action to achieve reform.